noizu-labs-scaffolding/entities/README.md

 # Tasks
-You can use the helpers to construct entities and related ecto classes. mix nz.gen.entity my_entity store=ecto sref=my-entity field=biz:integer
+You can use the helpers to construct entities and related ecto classes.
+`mix nz.gen.entity my_entity store=ecto sref=my-entity field=biz:integer`
+Generation is not perfect and some manual editing of ecto and entity may be required.

 # Persistence
 details pending